-- Safety and efficacy of Testim in males less than 18 years old have not been established [see Use in Specific Populations (8.4)]. - Topical testosterone products may have different doses, strengths, or application instructions that may result in different systemic exposure [see Dosage and Administration (2) and Clinical Pharmacology (12.3)].
+- Safety and efficacy of Testim in men with "age-related hypogonadism" (also referred to as "late-onset hypogonadism") have not been established. - Safety and efficacy of Testim in males less than 18 years old have not been established [see Use in Specific Populations (8.4)]. - Topical testosterone products may have different doses, strengths, or application instructions that may result in different systemic exposure [see Dosage and Administration (2) and Clinical Pharmacology (12.3)].